-“Singularity University is proud to be working with Standard Bank and Mann Made Media to host this first-ever SingularityU South Africa Summit, and to connect with Africa’s leaders and organizations shaping the future,” remarked Rob Nail, Associate Founder and CEO of Singularity University.
+“Singularity University is proud to be working with Standard Bank and Mann Made Media to host the second annual SingularityU South Africa Summit, and to connect with Africa’s leaders and organizations shaping the future,” remarked Rob Nail, Associate Founder and CEO of Singularity University.
 “South Africa represents a microcosm of the challenges facing humanity worldwide and is fast gaining a solid reputation as a global centre.
 Through this Summit, we hope to connect and inspire leaders in the region to effect global impact.”

 Ramez Naam is a computer scientist, futurist, and award-winning author.
 Ramez spent 13 years at Microsoft, where he led teams developing early versions of Microsoft Outlook, Internet Explorer, and the Bing search engine.
 His career has focused on bringing advanced collaboration, communication, and information retrieval capabilities to roughly one billion people around the world, and took him to the role of Partner and Director of Program Management within Microsoft, with deep experience leading teams working on cutting edge technologies such as machine learning, search, massive scale services, and artificial intelligence.

 Between stints at Microsoft, Ramez founded and ran Apex NanoTechnologies, the world first company devoted entirely to software tools to accelerate molecular design.
 He holds 19 patents related to search engines, information retrieval, web browsing, artificial intelligence, and machine learning.